 There’s a reason why there’s a smile on everyone’s face after they’ve come back from an active adventure – because they’re happier for it!
 All the stresses of life just melt away as you embark among some of the most stunning sceneries in the world.

-Australians are some of the most stressed out people in the world, with recent report reporting that stress levels have been rising around the country for the past five years.
-Thankfully, research suggests that nature walks can reduce stress, as well as boost levels of attention.
+Australians are some of the most stressed out people in the world, with a report finding that stress levels have been rising around the country for the past five years.
+Fortunately, research suggests that nature walks can reduce stress, as well as boost levels of attention.

 Gregory Bratman, the lead author of the study, said that 'nature experiences, even of a short duration, can decrease this pattern of thinking that is associated with the onset, in some cases depression.'